iatek/jquery-socialist/README.md

 Even if you hate <a href='http://en.wikipedia.org/wiki/Socialism'>socialism</a> (as I do), you'll love this flexible jQuery social media plugin. jQuery Socialist is a plugin that lets you create a social stream or social wall from multiple social networks in one place.
-Use it to pull content from Facebook pages, Twitter, LinkedIn, YouTube and others.
+Use it to pull content from Facebook pages, Twitter, Instagram, LinkedIn, YouTube and others.

 Features
 ================

     - Display updates from multiple social networks in attractive visual layouts
-    - Supports Facebook, Twitter, LinkedIn, YouTube, Tumblr, Flickr, Pinterest, RSS Feeds, Craigslist, Google+ and more..
+    - Supports Facebook, Twitter, LinkedIn, YouTube, Tumblr, Instagram, Flickr, Pinterest, RSS Feeds, Craigslist, Google+ and more..
     - Multiple themes
     - Easy to implement with just a few lines of code